 More years passed.
 Then in 2009, I was now living in Bristol, I saw another flyer advertising a T-Model show.
 He was in his eighties in Manchester, now, he’d be pushing ninety.
 How could he still be going?
 Then I remembered that spark that danced behind his eyes and that smile and it made sense.
 I made my family and friends come and witness the taledragger from Mississippi on the Thekla.

-The night arrived and there he was – T-Model was older and less solid.
+The night arrived and there he was but this time T-Model Ford was older and less solid.
 It seemed his body and mind were faltering, finally starting to breakdown.
-Yet on stage again that same raw energy still flowed from his fingers and people still had to dance free and hard to keep up.
+Yet on stage that same raw energy flowed from his fingers and people still had to dance free and hard to keep up.
 He forgot what songs he had played or what lyrics he had sung but the rhythm kept on coming, fast and funky, unrelenting, pouring forth.
 Every now and again he would stop to allow his body respite and shout joyfully “Jack Daniels time.
 Jack Daniels TIME!”

 On July 16th 2013, T-Model Ford passed away at home in Greenville, Mississippi.
 He was between 89 and 94 years old, nobody knows for sure, least not the man himself.
 I guess now it is Jack Daniels time, all the time for T-Model Ford.